The Job Interview

 You've made it!
 Your application documents were convincing and the HR manager would like to invite you to an interview.
-The pleasure at being invited to interview however often turns into nervousness.
-Now the watchword is staying calm and making the best of the time until the interview.
+The pleasure at being invited to interview often turns into nervousness.
+Now the watchword is staying calm and making the best of the time before the interview.

 The right preparation - good applicants know more

 You want a job?
 Systematic information gatherers have an advantage here.
 Good preparation demonstrates interest in the company and emphasises it.

 - Research the business sector, products and services of your potential employer.
 Sources of information can be the internet, the annual report and current articles in various newspapers and magazines.

 - Practice the interview situation with friends and family.

 - Think about questions to ask about the company or the role.
 Write these down - otherwise you will forget them in the heat of the moment.

 - Read your application documents through again.
 You will have to answer questions about it.
 Nothing is more embarrassing than "What, I really wrote that?"